Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Container loading plans, packing photos, installation reference files, and remote support are essential for international projects.

-How a professional custom lantern project should move.
+How a professional lantern factory project should move.

-The best factories do not improvise after payment.
-They follow a clear workflow so buyers can see progress, reduce risk, and prepare the venue team before the shipment arrives.
+A professional factory follows a clear workflow so project teams can review progress, resolve issues early, and prepare the venue before the shipment arrives.

 Brief and concept